Editor’s Note: This marketing infographic is part of our 25 part series.

-But try not to see an exit popup as a “last ditch” effort at getting a user to convert.
-Rather, try to think of exit popups as a way to address any concerns a users might have about converting by offering them something of value.
+Try not to look at exit popups as a “last-ditch” effort to convert a user.
+Instead, think of exit popups as a way to address any concerns about converting by offering users something of value.

 For example, trigger tailored popups to visitors once they reach a certain number of website views or once they’ve been subscribers for a set amount of time.

 For instance, it could be extremely influential on your conversion rates if you can show an entry popup exclusively to people who have added items to your eCommerce shopping cart but not purchased:

 “Welcome back!
 Want to complete the purchase of <merge tag for item they added previously> today?”

 Or trigger popups to users based on different interest categories, location, or industry.

 Whatever you decide, if you can specify the conditions in marketing automation, you can trigger a personalized popup.

 There you have it, the six most common popups and some different examples of how you can implement them on your website or blog today.

 If you want to do more research, check out these 26 exit popup hacks, which is full of more tactics you can try.